 One of the key benefits of DTs is that they allow for real-time monitoring, analysis, and optimization of physical systems, enabling users to identify potential problems and make informed decisions to improve performance and efficiency.
-In literature, there has been growing interest in using DTs in conjunction with machine learning algorithms to create PIML frameworks.
-The idea behind this approach is to use data from DTs to train machine learning models that can then be applied to real-world systems to predict their behavior and optimize their performance.
-One challenge in using DTs for condition monitoring is that they often require significant computational resources to simulate the physical system accurately.
-This is where transfer learning, with its capabilities for domain adaptation, proves valuable.
-In the context of DTs for condition monitoring, transfer learning can be used to build a framework that leverages pre-existing DTs models to accelerate the development of PIML models.
+In literature, there has been growing interest in using DTs in conjunction with ML algorithms to create PIML frameworks.
+The idea behind this approach is to use data from DTs to train ML models that can then be applied to real-world systems to predict their behaviour and optimize their performance.
+TL presents a valuable strategy for optimizing the computational resources required in deploying DTs for CM.
+While it facilitates domain adaptation by leveraging knowledge from pre-existing models or domains, thereby improving efficiency and accuracy, it does not entirely alleviate the computational burden inherent in developing and deploying digital twins.
+Instead, TL streamlines the process by accelerating convergence and reducing data requirements for training the ML model, enabling more efficient utilization of available resources.
+In the context of DTs for CM, transfer learning can be used to build a framework that leverages pre-existing DTs models to accelerate the development of PIML models.
 In general, the framework for deploying DTs in conjunction with TL is as follows:

-- 1. A high-fidelity digital twin model of the physical system or process of interest is developed, capable of simulating the system's behavior under various conditions. - 2.
+- 1. A high-fidelity digital twin model of the physical system or process of interest is developed, capable of simulating the system's behaviour under various conditions. - 2.
 Through the DT model, a large dataset of simulated data may be generated by varying the system's input parameters and monitoring the system's output variables. - 3.
-This dataset is then used to train an ML model to predict the system's behavior.
-Knowledge is transferred from the source domain, the DT model, to the target domain of a specific condition monitoring task with transfer learning. - 4.
-Subsequently, models are fine-tuned on a smaller amount of real-world data to improve their performance on the target system.
+This dataset is then used to train an ML model to predict the system's behaviour.
+Knowledge is transferred from the source domain, the DT model, to the target domain of a specific CM task with transfer learning. - Subsequently, models are fine-tuned on a smaller amount of real-world data to improve their performance on the target system.